rancher/elemental-toolkit/DEVELOPMENT.md

  - `AMI_OWNER` string (default: 053594193760): Which AMI owner to look for the images.
 This should not be changed unless our accounts change.
  - `MAX_AMI_NUMBER` int (default: 20): Maximum number of AMIs that can be.
 This emans that anything over this number will be removed, starting with the oldest ones.

-This script also checks for discrepancies between teh number of AMIs and snapshots linked to those AMIs, as you can remove an AMI but never remove the backing snapshot.
+This script also checks for discrepancies between the number of AMIs and snapshots linked to those AMIs, as you can remove an AMI but never remove the backing snapshot.
 If a discrepancy is found, it will find the orphan snapshots (i.e. has no link to an AMI) and remove those.

 ## Resigner